khangbeo/Flashcard-o-Matic/README.md

 ## Installation
 Fork and clone this repo, then run `npm install` for the associated dependencies.

-run `npm start` to start up the server
+Run `npm start` to start the project

 ## Basic Info
 I made a flashcard web app for the Thinkful front-end capstone project.
 The app allows users to create and edit their own deck of flashcards and study with the flashcards.
 Users can add more cards to the deck and edit the cards.